 This section describes one style of artificial neural network from a class of networks whose operation is strongly inspired by those parts of contemporary neuroscience that emphasize the complex electrochemical nature of real nervous systems.
 So-called GasNets incorporate virtual diffusing gaseous neuromodulators and are used as artificial nervous systems for mobile autonomous robots.
 They are being investigated as potentially useful engineering tools and as a way of gaining helpful insights into biological systems.
-While a number of authors have incorporated global analogues of chemical signalling systems into agent control systems [2,7], as far as we are aware this work, which dates back to several years ago [11,13], is the first to concentrate on local processes, with virtual modulators diffusing over space and time.
+While a number of authors have incorporated global analogues of chemical signalling systems into agent control systems [3,12], as far as we are aware this work, which dates back to several years ago [17,19], is the first to concentrate on local processes, with virtual modulators diffusing over space and time.
+More recent related work, with modulated control networks, but no real notion of local diffusion, can be found in [23].

-The basic GasNet networks used in many recent experiments [13] are discrete time step dynamical systems built from units connected together by links that can be excitatory (with a weight of +1) or inhibitory (with a weight of -1).
-The output, $O_i^t$ , of node i at time step t is a function of the sum of its inputs, as described by Equation 1.
+The basic GasNet networks used in many recent experiments [19] are discrete time step dynamical systems built from units connected together by links that can be excitatory (with a weight of +1) or inhibitory (with a weight of -1).
+The output, O_i^t , of node i at time step t is a function of the sum of its inputs, as described by Equation 2.
 In addition to this underlying network in which positive and negative 'signals' flow between units, an abstract process loosely analogous to the diffusion of gaseous modulators is at play.
 Some units can emit virtual 'gases' which diffuse and are capable of modulating the behaviour of other units by changing their transfer functions in ways described in detail later.
 This form of modulation allows a kind of plasticity in the network in which the intrinsic properties of units are changing as the network operates.
 The networks function in a 2D plane; their geometric layout is a crucial element in the way in which the 'gases' diffuse and affect the properties of network nodes, as illustrated in Figure 3.
 This aspect of the networks is described in more detail later.

 Fig.3.
 GasNet operation depends on the geometric layout of the nodes in a 2D plane.
-The righthand side of the diagram shows how the shape of the tanh transfer function depends on the gain parameter $k_i^{t}$ , see text for further details.
+The righthand side of the diagram shows how the shape of the tanh transfer function depends on the gain parameter $\mathbf{k_i}^t$, see text for further details.

-$$O_i^t = \tanh[k_i^t (\sum{j \in C_i} w{ji} O_j^{t-1} + I_i^t) + b_i]$$ (1)
+$$O_i^t = \tanh[k_i^t (\sum{j \in C_i} w{ji} O_j^{t-1} + I_i^t) + b_i]$$ (2)

-Where $C_i$ is the set of nodes connected to node i, $I_i^{t}$ is the external (sensory) input to node i and $b_i$ is a genetically set bias.
-Each node has a genetically set default transfer function gain $k_i^{0}$ .
-The right hand side of Figure 3 shows the shape of the function tanh(kx) over the range [-5,5] for a discrete set of values of k between -4 and 4.
+Where C_i is the set of nodes connected to node i, I_i^t is the external (sensory) input to node i and b_i is a genetically set bias.
+Each node has a genetically set default transfer function gain k_i^0 .
+The right hand side of Figure 3 shows the shape of the function $\tanh(kx)$ over the range [-5,5] for a discrete set of values of k between -4 and k.
 It is this gain parameter that is modulated by the diffusing virtual gases in the networks.
 This means that while the gases are active the shapes of the node transfer functions are being altered from time step to time step.
 The mechanism for this is explained in the next section.